jenkins-x/jx-docs/content/en/docs/labs/boot/multi-cluster.md

 To enable multi cluster you need to specify `remoteCluster: true` on your `Staging` and/or `Production` environments in your `jx-requirements.yml`.

-The easiest way to do that is passing in `--env-report`  when you [created your environment git repositories](/docs/labs/boot/getting-started/repository/):
+The easiest way to do that is passing in `--env-remote`  when you [created your environment git repositories](/docs/labs/boot/getting-started/repository/):

 ```
 jxl boot create --env-remote